- JEWISH CHRISTIN TIMELINE

 -

-- 2,000 YEARS LATER, THE JEWS ARE STILL LOOKING FOR THE TRUE MESSIAH.
+- 2,000 YEARS LATER, THE JEWS ARE STILL SEARCHING THE TRUE MESSIAH.

 - SOME OF THE CONTENT WAS CHANGED.

-- NEW INTERPATAIONS OF THE TORAH WENT INTO THE CHRISTIAN OLD TESTAMENT.
+- NEW INTERPRETATIONS OF THE TORAH WENT INTO THE CHRISTIAN OLD TESTING.

 - THE NEW TESTANENT FOLLOWED ALONG.